OpenTechSchool/python-beginners/en/_sources/functions.txt

         turtle.forward(size)
         turtle.backward(size)

-.. note:: Python uses *whitespace to identify blocks of code* belonging together.
-While other languages use special characters (like curly brackets) in Python a block is introduced with a colon at the end of the line and commands within a deeper indentation level - usually 4 spaces.
+..
+Very Important Note:: Python uses *whitespace to identify blocks of code* belonging together.
+While other languages use special characters (like curly brackets {}) in Python a block is introduced with a colon at the end of the line and commands within a deeper indentation level - usually 4 spaces.
 The block ends with the first line with a lesser indentation level.

+   If you mix up tabs and spaces the interpreter is going to complain.
+Make sure to always use one or the other.

 A function for a square
 =======================